bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 by writing to its memory and having others read from that memory.
-This not only reinforces sandboxing, but enables interoperation between languages that make different assumptions about memory: for example, allowing a component that relies garbage-collected memory to interoperate with one that uses conventional linear memory.
+This not only reinforces sandboxing, but enables interoperation between languages that make different assumptions about memory: for example, allowing a component that relies on garbage-collected memory to interoperate with one that uses conventional linear memory.

 ## Using components